Positeral/lre/README.md

 * Big numbers are supported by external assistance

 Limits:
-* NaN not supported due to ambiguity
+* NaN purposely not supported due to ambiguity
 * No difference between 0, -0.0 and +0.0, between 1 and 1.0
 * Built-in float-point range is -9007199254740991.0, 9007199254740991.0
 * Built-in integer range is -9223372036854775808, 9223372036854775807